This website is about a man's admiration for the famous French

 Indispensable book by Michèle Atlas and Alain Monniot about Guerlain perfume bottles since 1828.
 Published in 1997.
 Jean-Paul Guerlain has signed the foreword.

-Book by perfume bottle expert Bernard Gangler showcasing Sylvie Guerlain's vast collection of Guerlain bottles, as well as her insight into the Guerlain history.
+Book by perfume bottle expert Bernard Gangler showcasing Sylvie Guerlain's vast collection of Guerlain bottles and artefacts.

 Guerlain's in-house training manual from 1999.

 Jean-Paul Guerlain's "diary" from 2010 about the passions and love affairs behind some of his most beloved perfumes.